 The standard of housing in Hong Kong is high, but luxury doesn’t come cheap.
 Apartments are the most common type of accommodation owing to the high population density.
 Villas are another option, but they’re considerably more expensive and mostly available on outlying islands.
 Most housing is unfurnished, although a few basic appliances may be provided.
 Furnished apartments are available short term, but these are more expensive than long term rentals.

 Hong Kong’s rental market is divided into ‘old’ and ‘new’.
 Old accommodation is rough around the edges, but affordable.
 Newer apartments are usually small, but bright and airy.
-Many apartments lack storage space.
-Built-in cupboards are rare, especially in newer buildings, and there isn’t much room for wardrobes, bedside cabinets and TV stands.
+Either way, storage space can be limited.

 Cantonese is notoriously difficult for expats to learn.
 Mandarin is slightly easier and can be useful if you need to liaise with colleagues from the mainland.
-Fortunately, most people will insist on speaking English.
+But most people will speak English.

 Most children, including many expats, attend government-funded public schools.
 If you're on a temporary visa, you may have to pay fees for these schools.
 Children go to schools in their geographic or catchment area, which pushes up property prices in areas with good schools.